-First, head to your Koofr account, click on Preferences in the top right menu and choose 2-Step Verification in the left menu (picture below).
+First, head to your Koofr account, click on Preferences in the Account Settings Menu and choose 2-Step Verification on the left.

 Next, download a suitable TOTP ((Time-based One-time Password Algorithm) mobile application for your phone.
 This app will turn your phone into a device capable of 2-Step Verification.

 When you have your mobile app installed, open it.
 After clicking on the Enable button a dialogue with a barcode will appear.
 Scan the code with your mobile app and follow the instructions in the app – you will need to enter the code from the app into the field below the barcode.

 Click Continue, save your Recovery codes in a safe place (they can be used to access your account in the event you lose access to your device and cannot receive 2-Step Verification codes) and click Enable.

 You’re all set and your Koofr files are now even safer.